3D B-fieLds in the InterStellar medium and Star-forming regions (3D-BLISS): I. Using Starlight Polarization in the Massive IRDC Filament G11.11-0.12: Observations of Starlight Polarization

 \subsection{$K_s$-band Polarization from ISRF/SIRPOL}

 To obtain the observed starlight polarization efficiency toward G11, we use the archival data of polarimetric observations from background stars by \cite{Chen2023}.
 The data was taken by SIRPOL - a NIR polarimeter on the 1.4 m InfraRed Survey Facility (IRSF) telescope at the South Africa Astronomical Observatory (SAAO)(see, e.g., \citealt{Nagayama2003}; \citealt{Kandori2006}).
-The instrument has the capability of polarimetric imaging simultaneously at $J$, $H$ and $K_s$-bands (e.g., $\lambda_{\rm J} =1.22\,\rm\mu m$, $\lambda_{\rm H} = 1.63\,\rm\mu m$ and $\lambda_{\rm K_s} = 2.19\,\rm\mu m$) over the field-of-view of $7.7 ' \times 7.7 '$. \cite{Chen2023} observed a mosaic of three SIRPOL frames positioning around the G11 during the night of 2018 July 21.
+The instrument has the capability of polarimetric imaging simultaneously at $J$, $H$ and $K_s$-bands (e.g., $\lambda_{\rm J} =1.22\,\rm\mu m$, $\lambda_{\rm H} = 1.63\,\rm\mu m$ and $\lambda_{\rm K_s} = 2.19\,\rm\mu m$) over the field-of-view of $7.7 ' \times 7.7 '$. \cite{Chen2023} observed a mosaic of three SIRPOL frames positioning around G11 during the night of 2018 July 21.
 The data reduction of polarization observations was carried out by \cite{Chen2023}.

 The analysis of reddened background stars was carried out by combining the polarization observations with the $JHK_s$ photometry from the Vista Variables in the Via Lactea (a.k.a., VVVX) survey (see \citealt{Chen2022}; \citealt{Chen2023}).
-Based on the criteria toward the G11 in the NIR color-color diagram (see in \citealt{Chen2023}), 364 stars observed at $K_{s}$ bands were classified as background stars, which are likely arising from dust grains aligned with B-fields within the G11.
+Based on the criteria toward G11 in the NIR color-color diagram (see in \citealt{Chen2023}), 364 stars observed at $K_{s}$ bands were classified as background stars, which are likely arising from dust grains aligned with B-fields within G11.
 The correction of foreground polarization contamination is carried out on the $K_{s}$-band polarization.
-Here, we use directly the foreground-corrected $K_{s}$-band polarization degree $P_{K}(\%)$ and polarization angle $\theta_{PA}$ analyzed by \cite{Chen2023}, which was publicly available \footnote{http://dx.doi.org/10.57760/sciencedb.01942}.
+We use directly the foreground-corrected $K_{s}$-band polarization degree $P_{K}(\%)$ with high signal-to-noise ratio (SNR) $P_{\rm K}/\delta P_{\rm K} > 3$ and polarization angle $\theta_{PA}$ analyzed by \cite{Chen2023}, which was publicly available on the Science Data Bank (\citealt{Chen_data}).
 The orientation of $K_{s}$-band polarization is illustrated in Figure \ref{fig:Pol_Ks} (blue segments).
-This also demonstrates the orientation of $B_{\rm POS}$ mostly in the outer regions of the G11 observed by SIRPOL, in comparison to those traced by FIR polarization by SOFIA/HAWC+ in the inner dense filament by \cite{Ngoc2023}.
+This also demonstrates the orientation of $B_{\rm POS}$ mostly in the outer regions of G11 observed by SIRPOL, in comparison to those traced by FIR polarization by SOFIA/HAWC+ in the inner dense filament by \cite{Ngoc2023}.